farcaster-project/RFCs/transactions.md

 But in most cases `c` and `d` will be different because `d` will be used with the TapLeaf script.

 Also, when a script-path spend is chosen, the script and the control block should look indistinguishable from a common protocol such as Lightning Network to increase the anonymity pool.

+## Transaction fee

+On the arbitrating blockchain a chain of three transactions is created, the two last transactions must be are created in advance and their fees must be determined at creation.

+We describe in this chapter some heuristic to set the fees.

+Let's define $t(c, t)$, a function of time returning the fee for a transaction $t$ based on a coeficient $c$.

+If $c(\texttt{buy}) = 1$, then $c(\texttt{cancel}) > 1$, such that at time $t$ when `buy` and `cancel` are both available `cancel` should have a better probability to be mined.

+It is worth noting that we cannot control the coeficient $c$ between `refund` and `punish` as `punish` is control unilaterraly by Alice.

+## RBF (Replace By Fee)

+RBF (Replace By Fee) should be integrated into the protocol such that multiple version of some transaction can exist.